evangervasio/triangular_arbitrage_fetcher/README.md

 opportunities.
 This is made possible by not relying on different APIs for every DEX, but rather gathering data on chain, making this method universally appliable.

+### Installation:

+1. clone the repo
+2. get a free alchemy api key (for polygon network)
+3. get a free infura api key (for ethereum network)
+4. get a free etherscan api key (for ethereum network)
+5. create a "creds.py" file and write on it these keys with the variables names "alchemy_key, infura_key, etherscan"
+6. copy and paste "creds.py" in the calculator, fetch and executer folder

 ### Usage:
 **Add a new Uniswap fork:**